queryluke/masseffect-5e-data/data/powers/snap-freeze.md

 __Head (Large or smaller creature)__. -5 penalty to hit.
 The creature becomes <me-condition id="blinded"/> and
 <me-condition id="deafened"/> for the next minute.
 Any creature can use an action to make a Strength check against your
-spell save DC to try and break the ice.
+spell save DC to and break the ice.
 On a success, the affected creature is freed but suffers 6d12 bludgeoning damage.

 __At Higher Levels__: When you cast this spell using a spell slot of 4th level or higher, the damage increases by 2 dice for each slot level above 3rd.